Ten hidden gems of Shetland

 1) Old Scatness, South Mainland

 Old Scatness is a remarkably well-preserved ancient settlement one mile from Sumburgh.
 At its heart is an Iron Age broch which has radically altered what archaeologists know about the Iron Age.
-It was previously thought that Brochs were built around the time of the birth of Christ, but the Broch at Old Scatness was built three centuries earlier – as early as 300BC.
-In 2014, Old Scatness is open on Monday’s from May to August.
-The first tour is at 10.30am, and the last at 4.30pm.
+It was previously thought that Brochs were built around the time of the birth of Christ, but the Broch at Old Scatness was built three centuries earlier.

 2) Ness of Burgi, South Mainland

-The Ness of Burgi is an Iron Age blockhouse (similar to Clickimin broch and standing 2m high – originally it was twice as high and roofed) in a spectacular location.
+The Ness of Burgi is an Iron Age blockhouse in a spectacular location.
+It currently stands at 2m high, but originally it was twice as high and roofed.
 It is at the southern tip of the south Shetland Mainland and the track leading to it is for the most adventurous explorer!
-Parts of the path are very narrow and are being eroded by the sea so a handrail has been provided to enable a safe crossing.
+Parts of the path are very narrow and so a handrail has been provided to enable a safe crossing.

 3) Bobby’s Bus Shelter, Unst

 A Bus Shelter which sits on the corner of the main road through Unst, and the Little Hamar Road.
-Since its construction in 1996 (it replaced an older Bus Shelter following an appeal by a schoolpupil named Bobby), it has been decorated with comfortable seats, a TV, a two bar heater, hamsters and more!
+In 1996 it replaced an older Bus Shelter following an appeal by a school pupil named Bobby.
+Since its construction it has been decorated with comfortable seats, a TV, a two bar heater, hamsters and more!

 4) Uyea, Northmavine

-Uyea is a beautiful uninhabited island in Northmavine.
+Uyea is an uninhabited island in Northmavine.
+The walk there will take some time, but the beautiful landscape here has to be seen!
 This picture shows the island on the left, which is joined to the mainland (right) by a sand spit, like St Ninian’s Isle.

 5) Böd of Nesbister, Whiteness

-Sitting in the centre of the best view in Shetland of Whiteness Voe, this basic camping böd (the public can stay in it for a small fee) was originally a fishing warehouse where salt was stored.
-It has a stunning view as far as Trondra to the South and is surrounded on three sides by the Voe of Nesbister.
+The view of Whiteness Voe is one of the best in Shetland, and the Böd of Nesbister sits right in the centre of it!
+This basic camping böd (the public can stay in it for a small fee) was originally a fishing warehouse where salt was stored.
+It has a stunning view as far as Trondra to the south and is surrounded on three sides by the Voe of Nesbister.

 6) Banna Minn, West Burra

 Banna Minn is a small bay on the island of West Burra.
-The land above the bay is a thin sliver and the landscape surrounding it is beautiful.
-It’s a great place to take photographs.
+There is a thin sliver of a beach called Minn beach which joins West Burra to Kettla Ness.
+The landscape surrounding it is beautiful and Banna Minn is a great place to take photographs.
 The beach is usually quiet.

 7) Fethaland, Northmavine

-At the farthest north point of the mainland, Fethaland has two rocky beaches and the remains of what was once Shetland’s largest and busiest Haaf fishing station.
-You can find more info about Fethaland here.
+At the farthest north point of the mainland, Fethaland is a bit of a hike to reach.
+However the walk is well worth undertaking.
+Here you will find two rocky beaches and the remains of what was once Shetland’s largest and busiest Haaf fishing station.
+You can find more info about Haaf fishing and Fethaland here.

 8) Six inch Naval Gun, Bressay

 To protect the south entrance to Lerwick Harbour in 1918, a Mk VII six-inch calibre breech-loading naval gun was installed at the Bard Head on the Bard of Bressay.
-Well worth a visit, you can also find a hoisting gallow for supplies, and an underground magazine for storing ammunition here.
+You can also find a hoisting gallow for supplies, and an underground magazine for storing ammunition here.
+There’s a similar gun on the northern end of the island also.
+Both are well worth a visit!

 9) The Knab, Lerwick